We have a great community supported by many groups

 FLINDERS DISTRICT HISTORICAL SOCIETY

-The Society develops a collection of items relating to the environmental, social, industrial and technological history of the Flinders, Shoreham and Point Leo areas.
-Its headquarters are at the Shoreham Hall (the old Shoreham school) Byrnes Road, Shoreham.
+The Flinders District Historical Society (FDHS) collects items relating to the environmental, social, industrial and technological history of the Flinders, Shoreham and Point Leo areas.
+Volunteer members undertake the important task of preserving our local history and publishing the newsletter.

-ST PETERS CHURCH
+ST PETER’S CHURCH

-The SHOREHAM BUSHLAND and ROAD RESERVES WORKING GROUP
+SHOREHAM BUSHLAND AND ROAD RESERVES WORKING GROUP